furk4n0zturk/furk4n0zturk/README.md

 :sunny: I am interested in Cyber Threat intelligence and Digital Forensics.  <br>
 :zap: I am currently working as a Cyber Threat Intelligence Analyst. <br>
-:heart: Cyber security is one of the things I love to deal with.
+:heart: Cyber Security is one of the things I love to deal with.

 #### Let's Contact!